Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Results

-Our analysis of the TKE and TPE budgets indicates that turbulent transport in long-lived SABL, shaped by the presence of ambient stratification, is considerably more complex than in nocturnal SABL stratified solely by surface cooling.
-Motivated by this complexity, we next examine the interplay among the turbulent transport mechanisms that govern the dynamics of long-lived SABL.
+Our analysis of the TKE and TPE budgets indicates that turbulent transport in a long-lived SABL, shaped by ambient stratification, is considerably more complex than in a nocturnal SABL within the core of the boundary layer.
+In this regard, the TPE budget provides greater insight than the TKE budget.
+However, in the near-surface region ($z/\delta_t \lesssim 0.047$, or $z^+ \lesssim 52$; Figure~\ref{fig:meanprofiles_U_b}a), the transport mechanism in both types of SABL is governed primarily by surface cooling.